aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 This script adds the amplitudes from all the batches.
 The result is output in the file `result.amps`  in the same directory.

+The final resultant amplitude file is always called “result.amps”

 ##### Important command line options

 **Mandatory arguments** :